Compare the best current mortgage rates in Canada for free.

 How are mortgage rates set in Canada

-Each mortgage lender sets rates based on its own relationship to the prime lending rate.
+Each mortgage lender sets rates based on its own prime lending rate.
 But what is the prime lending rate?

-It’s the base interest rate banks charge their customers – typically those with good credit – and it is influenced by the Bank of Canada’s overnight rate, which currently sits at 5.00%.
-The prime rate itself currently sits at 7.2%, though this doesn’t mean that every bank will use this specific number.
+It’s the base interest rate banks charge their customers – typically those with good credit – and it is influenced by the Bank of Canada’s overnight lending rate, which currently sits at 4.75% (as of June 2024).
+The prime rate itself currently sits at 6.95%, though this doesn’t mean that every bank will use this specific number.

 Your lender will give you an annual interest rate on your mortgage that’s based on the prime rate.
 When the Bank of Canada raises its overnight rate, it gets more expensive for Canadian banks to borrow money.
 In response, they raise their own prime rates to cover the additional expense.